 Diabetes mellitus type 2 in adults.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed....
-Updated August 25, 2017.
-Accessed August 25, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/diabetes-mellitus-type-2-in-adults.
+Accessed November 1, 2020.

 Diabetes mellitus type 2 in children and adolescents.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/condition/diabetes-mellitus-type-2-in-children-and-adolescents.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/diabetes-mellitus-type-2-in-children-and-adolescents.
 Accessed November 1, 2020.

 Dietary considerations for patients with type 2 diabetes.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/management/dietary-considerations-for-patients-with-type-2-diabetes.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/management/dietary-considerations-for-patients-with-type-2-diabetes.
 Accessed November 1, 2020.

-10/1/2018 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/condition/risk-factors-for-diabetes-mellitus-type-2: Mantovani A, Byrne CD, Bonora E, Targher G. Nonalcoholic fatty liver disease and risk of incident type 2 diabetes: a meta-analysis.
+10/1/2018 DynaMed Systematic Literature Surveillancehttps://www.dynamed.com/condition/risk-factors-for-diabetes-mellitus-type-2: Mantovani A, Byrne CD, et al. Nonalcoholic fatty liver disease and risk of incident type 2 diabetes: a meta-analysis.
 Diabetes Care.
 2018;41(2):372-382.

 Last reviewed September 2020 by EBSCO Medical Review Board Daniel A. Ostrovsky, MD Last Updated: 7/28/2020